Ontario Real Estate · Buyer Representation

 I will not push a transaction because a commission is available.
 If the downside is real, you will hear it.
 But when the deal is right (the structure sound, the terms defensible, the timing correct), I will press it without hesitation.
 My job is to make sure you know the difference, and that when you move, you move with everything positioned in your favour.

-Preparation runs ahead of negotiation.
+The work runs ahead of the negotiation.

 Written transaction note before you move.